Effects Of Alcohol on the Endocrine System

 - Menstrual cycles without ovulation

 Bone Structure and Calcium Metabolism

 Hormones play an important function in maintaining calcium levels in the body, which is necessary not only for strong teeth and bones but also for communication between and within cells of the body.
-Several hormones—vitamin D-derived hormones, parathyroid hormone (PTH), and calcitonin—function to regulate calcium absorption, excretion, and distribution between bones and body fluids.
+Several hormones—vitamin D-derived hormones, parathyroid hormone (PTH), and calcitonin—regulate calcium absorption, excretion, and distribution between bones and body fluids.

 - Adversely affect bone metabolism via nutritional deficiencies

 - Causing PTH deficiency and increasing calcium excretion